Three hacks to overcome boredom and bring back motivation

 We become interested in tasks because our brains promise to supply dopamine (feel good hormone) when we are doing them or once they are done.
 We can get this supply from ourselves through enjoyment of completing the task (intrinsic motivation) or when we receive things external to us that we value, such as praise or money (extrinsic motivation).

-When we are at work, we find things most interesting when they are new and challenging and provide experience to help our career progression.
+When we’re working, we find things most interesting when they are new and challenging and provide experience to help our career progression.

 On the other hand, where we believe the work will be boring and add no or limited value to us, our brains incentivise us to look for ways to avoid it and conserve energy.